Special Constable – FAQ’s & Entry Requirements

 Are you ready to put your skills to the test and help your community, while doing something rewarding?
 Learn more in our FAQs below.

 Special Constables (or "Specials") are volunteer police officers with the same power as regular officers.
-Specials spend around four hours a week supporting the police to tackle crime in their communities.
+Specials spend around 16 hours a month (200 hours per year) supporting the police to tackle crime in their communities.
 They work in partnership with regular officers and the wider policing family.

 Specials are sworn officers and have the same powers as a Police Officer.